Home / Articles / Dining / The (Gr)Ate Outdoors: Boston

 Downtown

 Faneuil Hall Marketplace has long been the heart of Downtown Boston, and it’s no surprise that it is also one of the most popular destinations for outdoor dining in the city.
 Folks from all over gather to either grab a bite at one of the dozens of food stalls at venerable Quincy Market and head outside to either watch the crowds or one of the many street performers on site, or to sup on the patios of the many full-service restaurants.
+One recent addition to that locale is Boston edition of the much-buzzed-about, celebrity-approved chain restaurant Sugar Factory.
 Nearby, across from City Hall Plaza, The Dubliner welcomes visitors to its outdoor space for a pint, fish & chips and genuine Irish hospitality.
-Another dining hot spot with a view is the Downtown waterfront, which boasts several eateries—from the luxurious steak palace Smith & Wollensky to the provincial French atmosphere of the InterContinental Boston’s Miel Brasserie to the seafood-showcasing Rowes Wharf Sea Grille at the Boston Harbor Hotel—with water views.
+Another dining hot spot with a view is the Downtown waterfront, which boasts several eateries—from the luxurious steak palace Smith & Wollensky to the soon-to-debut Italian steakhouse Matria at the InterContinental Boston to the seafood-showcasing Rowes Wharf Sea Grille at the Boston Harbor Hotel—with water views.
 Nearby you’ll also find al fresco seating at pizza favorite Nebo and at Jody Adams’ Greek and Mediterranean-influenced Trade.
 On the edge of Downtown overlooking the beautiful Public GardenBistro du Midi charms with its fine French fare as well as the unparalleled peek at America’s oldest public botanical garden.

 Seaport/Fort Point

 This booming yet still-developing area is the place to be in the Hub, with outposts of many of the city’s most well-known culinary destinations found here.
 Exhibit A is Davio’s Northern Italian Steakhouse, which has harbor views at tables both indoors and out where the kitchen serves up its expert takes on mouth-watering Mediterranean dishes.
 Down the road, the Liberty Wharf complex hosts several eateries, including the harbor-facing, multi-level Legal Harborside, the flagship for the lauded Legal Sea Foods empire.
 Pier 4 has long been a site for waterfront dining in Boston, and Woods Hill Pier 4 carries on this tradition with its farm- (and ocean) to-table fare.
 Old school New England clam shack The Barking Crab still flaunts its red-and-yellow tent—in addition to expanded outdoor seating—alongside Fort Point Channel, while the adjacent Envoy Hotel has “elevated” dining at its Lookout Rooftop and Bar and the Latin-influenced Para Mia on the ground floor.
 Fun roof decks also reside at Yotel Boston’s Deck 12 and on the upper level of Trillium Brewing’s acclaimed Fort Point brewery/restaurant.
+Near Trillium lies the Boston location of the beer-focused City Tap House, which has a 60-seat patio lined by four fire pits to warm those colder nights.
 For Mexican dishes and margaritas in the sun, check out the outdoor space at Lolita, and for an elegant, Nantucket vibe, head to LoLa 42, a sushi and cocktail hideaway with global flair and a patio overlooking Boston Harbor.

 Charlestown